Image Source: Unsplash / Surface

 5. Familiarize Yourself With the Tools and Functions

 Notion has so much to offer.
 You can create databases, add images, embed Google Drive documents and hyperlinks, and assign different categories and labels to items within tables.
-There are some serious levels to this app and it takes some playing around with everything to figure it out.
-Once you get the hang of it though, your notes will be incredibly organized.
+There are some serious levels to this app and its features, and it definitely takes some playing around with everything to figure it out.
+Once you get the hang of it, though, your notes will be incredibly organized.

 6. Have Fun With It!